mohammed7s/zk-email-o1js/README.md

 TODO: explain how the Regex works and how its used along the DKIM signature to verify specific parts of the body

-## Implementation details
+## ZK email o1js Implementation details

+### External libraries

-* We utilize the offchain [helpers]() from the zkemail library, particularly the DKIM parser class to generate the inputs that would go in the circuit.
+We utilize the offchain [helpers](https://github.com/zkemail/zk-email-verify/tree/5613d743773927fa4fbee1472b6aed6bde34a6cc/packages/helpers) from the zkemail library, particularly the DKIM parser class to generate the inputs that would go in the circuit.
 This is implemented in the `generate-inputs.ts` file.
+The choice to use the original zk email library helpers to generate inputs is that we can benefit from code audits and better compatibility with other zk-email apps in the future.

+### Components
+* RSA-o1js: Used to verify the DKIM signature
+* Base64-o1js:
-*
+* Regex-o1js:

+###

+### Benchmarks/ Performance